joe7575/techage/manuals/manual_ta5_EN.md

 80 experience points are required to use the TA5 container.

-### TA5 Teleport Tubes (planned)
+### TA5 Teleport Tubes

 Teleport tubes allow items to be transported without tubes up to a distance of 200 blocks.
+For pairing you first have to enter a name for the block on one side, then you can select this name for the other block and thus connect the two blocks.

-The teleport tubes each require 5 ku of electricity.
+The teleport tubes each require 12 ku of electricity.

 60 experience points are required to use the TA5 Teleport Tubes.

-### TA5 Teleport Pipes (planned)
+### TA5 Teleport Pipes

 Teleport Pipes allow liquids to be transported without pipes up to a distance of 200 blocks.
+For pairing you first have to enter a name for the block on one side, then you can select this name for the other block and thus connect the two blocks.

-The teleport pipes each require 5 ku of electricity.
+The teleport pipes each require 12 ku of electricity.

 60 experience points are required to use the TA5 Teleport Pipes.